jdmanthey/MolEcol2019/01_BLAST/readme.md

 algorithm (BLAST) and a database of known sequences (available on [NCBI's website](https://www.ncbi.nlm.nih.gov/)).
 Below, I will cover a tutorial of using one of the BLAST algorithms with the online database, in the hopes that this information will allow you to complete a similar exercise with practice sequence(s) and questions for this week's computational activity.
-Once you have gone through and read the tutorial, there is an exercise sheet in this repository (BLAST_activity.docx) to work through.
+Once you have gone through and read the tutorial, you will be given an exercise sheet to work through.

 &nbsp;